blinklabs-io/docs/src/content/docs/guides/bursa/005-hash-commands.md

 <a name="hash"></a>

+Bursa Command Line Guide for Generating Cryptographic Hashes used in Cardano.

 ## Create Hashes for Metadata Files or Anchor Data
 We can use Bursa to create hashes for metadata or anchor-data, often used in Cardano Governance or in Stake Pool Operation.